build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 </tr>
 </table>

-> 🚨**Note:** This application will not wait for the SpeechSynthesisTask, since the duration will depend on the length of the text, so GetSpeechSynthesisTask only delivers the status of the task id.
+> 🚨**Note:** This application will not wait for the SpeechSynthesisTask, since the duration depends on the length of the text.
+GetSpeechSynthesisTask only delivers the status of the task id.

 ### Generate Presigned Url to access the audio file from anywhere